 Creamy and hot, this is the perfect soup to enjoy with a grilled cheese sandwich.
 This gluten free tomato soup recipe is much better than canned tomato soup.
 It is velvety smooth with lots of melty cheese in every spoonful!

-My kids love to take this soup to school in a thermos with their lunch on cold days.
+On cold days, my kids love to take this soup to school in a thermos with their lunch.
 It adds some warm comfort to lunch!

 I also include dairy-free options if you need this to be a dairy-free tomato soup!
 If you love soup as much as we do, you will want to check out my delicious gluten free soup recipes.